rCLOSED CHURCHES WITHIN THE PRESENT

 Directions:

-Linden Street bridge across the Lackawanna river, go 5
+the Linden Street bridge across the Lackawanna river, go 5 blocks east to

 Historic Conference: